ielab/vec2text-dense_retriever-threat/README.md

-# Is Vec2Text Really a Threat toDense Retrieval Systems?
+# Is Vec2Text Really a Threat to Dense Retrieval Systems?